dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Tools.md

 		- TFTP servers
 	- Wordlists - generally kept in PATH /usr/share/wordlists, however, you can keep these wherever
 	- git clone https://github.com/danielmiessler/SecLists.git = one of the most famous wordlist collections in use today
+- Task Manager (Windows)
+	- Task Manager is a built-in GUI-based Windows utility that allows users to see what is running on the Windows system.
+It also provides information on resource usage, such as how much each process utilizes CPU and memory.
+When a program is not responding, the Task Manager is used to terminate the process.
+(TryHackMe Endpoint Sec Fundamentals module)
+-